 Just click this blue button to get facebook messenger alerts.

 And Pin or BOOKMARK THIS PAGE!!! (and share it with your friends – they’ll love you for it).
 On your phone, on your computer- where ever you’ll get a chance to check in on it daily.

 I will put the newest deals I see, as well as the guide the pick is from at the top of the page.
 My hope is this will make it super simple for us all to get our kids some high-quality toys at some great prices!

 Ready for today’s Deals?
 Here we go…

-First and foremost, make sure you’re eligible for free 2-day shipping and early access to lightning deals by becoming an Amazon Prime Member (you’ll also get tons of other perks including Prime TV and movies, free kindle books, free photo storage, and more!).
+For most of the rest of these deals, make sure you’re eligible for free 2-day shipping and early access to lightning deals by becoming an Amazon Prime Member (you’ll also get tons of other perks including Prime TV and movies, free kindle books, free photo storage, and more!).

 Now that you’re all set.
 Here are the sales you need to see…

 From the Top Toys for Elementary-Aged Kids Gift Guide

 These cuddly friends with a wicked surprise definitely aren’t for everyone but if you have an older kid (or a kid with a healthy sense of humor), this gift might just make you the most popular person at Christmas.